 RiseUP brings together the expertise of SAMS, the University of Manchester and Seafish to explore pathways to increase resilience at the system and business levels and provide policy-relevant recommendations and stakeholder-specific advice to address challenges.
 For this, we will collect evidence on the impacts of COVID-19 disruption across the UK seafood industry, how these are managed by businesses and how impacts are propagating through the supply network.

 A mixed-method approach combines data collection through interviews and surveys; modelling of the industry supply network to explore systemic, particularly unintended, consequences to its resilience; and in-depth case studies to investigate business model adaptation and circularity in selected sectors.
 The project runs for 18-months and will provide evidence for decision-making under pressure and uncertainty, to manage the COVID-19 disruption.

 The project will outline areas for immediate action and inform strategic changes to increase the resilience of the UK seafood industry to future shocks.
 RiseUP will contribute to understanding the routes to increased resilience, sustainability and security of the UK’s seafood system.

 How to contribute with information if your seafood business has been affected by COVID-19 disruption?

 RiseUp started in July 2020 and the team has been interviewing businesses across the seafood industry to gather evidence on the early effects of the COVID-19 disruption across the sector, the response from businesses and the uptake of existing support mechanisms (e.g. government support measures).
-We are interested to hear the experiences from UK fisheries and aquaculture operators, seafood processors, upstream supply chain, logistics, wholesale, retailers and foodservice (including fishmongers and restaurants).
-RiseUp will also be conducting a survey, on the supply-chain structure and flows within the UK seafood industry, to allow a deeper look into the systemic impacts of the COVID-19 disruption and how these have propagated.
-A link to the survey will be made available in upcoming months.
+We have heard from UK fisheries and aquaculture operators, seafood processors, upstream supply chain, logistics, wholesale, retailers and foodservice (including fishmongers and restaurants) and are currently closing the data analysis.